ssass22/Fmod-Distance-Filter-for-Android-and-IOS-_-How-to-run-plugin-as-source-code-without-compiling/README.md

 # Fmod-Distance-Filter-for-Android-and-IOS-_-How-to-run-plugin-as-source-code-without-compiling
-Here is instruction on how to use bare .cpp plugin for unity ,ue - from fmod programer jeff_fmod. as example used fmod distance filter.
+Here is instruction on how to use bare .cpp plugin for unity ,ue - from fmod programer jeff_fmod. jeff_fmod gived solution for user who asked fmod distance filter plugin for android .I tested on android -works, i belive with some changes it can be applied to Unreal engine too. and for ios, not 100% sure

 You Can static link the source code.
 Here are the steps to do so:
 1. Open the distance “fmod_distance_filter.cpp” file in a text editor and change the fmod.hpp include to fmod.h- this is just for compliance with Unity’s source requirements.